en4395/Solar_Minecraft/README.md

 The project is exploring alternate minecraft game mechanics and play-styles when integrating Real-Time Solar and Power usage data into the minecraft world.

-This mod, running on a server, uses the server's stats to alter the gameplay for all players online.
+This forge mod, running on a server, uses the server's stats to alter the gameplay for all players online.

 ## Getting Started
 - Clone the repository and open a terminal in the root directory of the project.
 - Run `./gradlew build` to fetch and compile Gradle.
 This should output `Build Successful`.
 - Run `./gradlew runClient` to compile the source code and run it in Minecraft.

+## Running The Mod:
+- For the JAR file, please see [releases](https://github.com/estineali/Solar_Minecraft/releases).
+- For instructions on how to run this with forge, see [this wiki link](https://github.com/en4395/Solar_Minecraft/wiki/How-to-join-the-Solar-Minecraft-server).

 ## The Mod up to now
 At this stage, the mod is set up to display server data on a heads-up display (HUD).